 Plan Description.
-The Authority participates in a multiple-employer defined benefit other postemployment benefit (OPEB) plan (the Plan) which is administered by the Kansas Public Employees Retirement System (KPERS).
+The Authority participates in the KPERS Long-Term Disability plan, a single-employer defined benefit other postemployment benefit (OPEB) plan (the Plan), which is administered by the Kansas Public Employees Retirement System (KPERS).
 The Plan provides long-term disability benefits and a life insurance benefit for disabled members to KPERS members, as provided by K.S.A.

-74-04927.
+74-4925.
 The Plan is administered through a trust held by KPERS that is funded to pay annual benefit payments.
 However, because the trust's assets are used to pay employee benefits other than OPEB, the trust does not meet the criteria in paragraph 4 of GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
 Accordingly, the Plan is considered to be administered on a pay-as-you-go basis.